NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/OpenAnatomyBrowser/README.md

 - Juan Ruiz-Alzola (ULPGC - GTMA - MACbioIDi)

 # Project Description
 The main objective of this project is to use the open anatomy browser as a training platform for everyone, including developing countries.
-In the first place, we plan its adaptation to different languages and study its functionality to import/export data in order to facilitate the communication between both plaforms (OpenAnatomy and Slicer).
+In the first place, we plan its adaptation to different languages and study its functionality to import/export data in order to facilitate the communication between both platforms (OpenAnatomy and Slicer).

 ## Objective